atomicobject/objection/README.md

 ```
 ## TODO

+* Create factory pattern for creating objects from injector context
+* Allow a subclass to be bound to a superlcass definition
-* Resolve circular dependencies.
+* Resolve circular dependencies
-* Cache results of property definitions.
 * Add contribution section
-* Re-factor the method for declaring dependencies.
+* Re-factor the method for declaring dependencies
   * The current implementation relies on extending (via _objection\_requires_) the class interface
   * The re-factored form should delegate directly to Objection (e.g. _[JSObjection registerClass:[TheClass class] withDependencies:@"collaborator", nil]_)
   * This form would allow for alternative registration mechanisms